 Pushes a pointer to the sss string constant onto the stack.
-The only operation that can be performed on the string pointer is to use %= to compare the string with another string whose passed to a shell.
+The only operation that can be performed on the string pointer is to use %= to compare the string with another string whose pointer is also on the stack.

+Inserts the standard output produced when the command string specified by the xx attribute is passed to a shell.
 Note that ' is the grave accent character.

-Inserts the standard output produced when the command string specified by the xx attribute is % xx string.
+%' "String "

+Passes the quoted string as a command to a sub shell.
+Any double quotes within the quoted string must be back-quoted to prevent the internal quotes from being read as delimiters for the string.
 Note that ' is the grave accent character.

-%' "String " Passes the quoted string as a command to a sub shell.
-Any double quotes within the quoted string must be back-quoted to prevent the internal quotes from being read as delimiters for the